Hindu Ceremony on Church Grounds in Goa Marks Trend to “Deny Sacred Places to Christians”

 A significant Hindu religious ceremony (pooja) to a Hindu deity was held on the grounds of a Christian church in Sancoale, Goa, India but police have not yet filed a report on the church minister’s complaint under Indian laws that ban deliberate and harmful acts intended to “hurt the religious feelings” of a group.

-At the time of the incident almost 2,000 Christians were worshipping in the church (which is observing regional social distancing requirements).
+At the time of the incident, almost 2,000 Christians were worshiping in the church (which is observing regional social distancing requirements).

-At the time of writing an FIR (First Information Report) had not yet been made by the police, which is the necessary first step to police responding to a complaint.
+At this writing, an FIR (First Information Report) had not yet been made by the police, which is the necessary first step to police responding to a complaint.
 The South Goa Police Superintendent said this was due to ongoing investigations.

-The leader explained that, while there is pressure to stop prayer meetings as well as disruption of Sunday services in many northern and southern Indian states, “Interestingly, in other states of the north, east and west there is very little violence against people but hostility is directed at facilities.
+The leader explained that while there is pressure to stop prayer meetings as well as disrupt Sunday services in many northern and southern Indian states, “Interestingly, in other states of the north, east and west, there is very little violence against people, but hostility is directed at facilities.
 There are also attempts to conduct Hindu worship near or even in these Christian worship places.”

 Noting previous reports of a similar incident of Hindu devotions taking place at the Taj Mahal, which is a Muslim tomb and place of prayer, he added, “It is primarily an attempt to reduce and even deny sacred places to Christians and Muslims.”